The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS), is a

 foster dignity, respect, and self-sufficiency in those we serve.

-the criminal justice system.
-The hospital consists of 91 maximum security beds
+involved in the criminal justice system.
+The hospital consists of 91 maximum

-are provided to individuals who are admitted under the following categories:
+Services are provided to individuals who are admitted under the

-Psychiatric Security Review Board commitment, Criminal court order for
+following categories: Psychiatric Security Review Board commitment, Criminal

-restoration of competency to stand trial, Civil commitment (voluntary or
+court order for restoration of competency to stand trial, Civil commitment

-involuntary) and Transfer from the Department of Correction (during period of
+(voluntary or involuntary) and Transfer from the Department of Correction

-incarceration or at end of sentence).
-Discharge options are dependent on legal
+(during period of incarceration or at end of sentence).
+Discharge options are

 Whiting Forensic Hospital seeks an experienced and qualified individual for the